AdrianLxM/AAPSv2draft/docs/EN/Configuration/Fine_Tuning.md

 Insulin sensitivity factor (ISF) is the next logical setting to test.
 If you’ve just done the basal test and gotten steady BGs with an open loop…try taking a glucose tab or two.
 Wait for your BGs to be steady at the higher BG, and give a safe correction that you think will get you close to target.
 Watch the resulting BG drop over the next 2-3 hours.
 You should see BGs come to a steady level again.
 How much did the BG drop?
 How many units of insulin did you use?
 Divide the two numbers and you will have your ISF.
 If your BG dropped 15 mg/dl with half unit of insulin, your ISF is approximately 30 mg/dl/unit.

 If your ISF is too weak (in other words the actual number is too low compared to reality of how strong the insulin is) in closed-looping, one of the most common symptoms you’ll see is a roller coaster of BGs where the temp basals are cycling between zero and high temping.
 I’m going to borrow a couple of example graphs from Looped group.
-These are examples where too weak of ISF is more than likely a large factor in the roller-coaster (doesn’t mean it is the only culprit, and is more difficult to ferret out when food is involved like the second graph).
+These are examples where too weak of ISF (ISF number too small) is more than likely a large factor in the roller-coaster (doesn’t mean it is the only culprit, and is more difficult to ferret out when food is involved like the second graph).
 But, lightning bolt high temp basals followed by very quick BG drops and zero temps is usually too weak of ISF…raise the ISF number to help looping know that each unit of insulin is actually doing more BG dropping.

 ![](../images/19248027_10155510691426450_4212861104795372164_n.jpg)
 ![](../images/15591479_10154031400407115_2525671186696153617_o.jpg)